JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8020 days**.

-And here is a just a random fact -  **Border collies are the most intelligent breed of dog**.
+And here is a just a random fact -  **Edinburgh has more booksellers per head of population than any other city in Britain**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)